Andreessen Horowitz

 Series B in 2015

-Walker & Company Brands is a manufacturer of health and beauty products specifically designed for people of color, focusing on both men and women.
-The company offers a range of products, including shaving kits and hair care collections tailored for coarse and curly hair.
-With a commitment to consumer-centricity, Walker & Company aims to reinvent the experience of learning about, purchasing, and enjoying health and beauty products.
-By developing and testing products that meet the unique needs of its community, the company strives to provide excellent customer service and a straightforward shopping experience.
+Walker and Company Brands is a manufacturer of health and beauty products tailored for both men and women, with a focus on serving the needs of people of color.
+The company offers a range of products, including shaving kits and hair care collections specifically designed for coarse and curly hair.
+Committed to consumer-centricity, Walker and Company aims to reinvent how its community learns about, purchases, and enjoys health and beauty products.
+By developing and testing products that address the unique needs of its customers, the company emphasizes exceptional customer service and a straightforward shopping experience.

 Mayvenn